 The screen size is the measurement of the displayable area of the screen from the lower corner to the opposite upper corner of the display.
 LCD's typically gave their actual measurements but they are now rounding those numbers.
 Be sure to find the real dimensions typically referred to as the actual screen size whenever looking at a LCD.
 For example, a display with a 23.6-inch actual size screen may be marketed as either a 23-inch or a 24-inch display.

 The aspect ratio refers to the number of horizontal pixels to vertical pixels in a display.
 In the past, monitors used the same 4:3 aspect ratio as televisions.
 Most new monitors use either a 16:10 or 16:9 widescreen aspect ratio.
 The 16:9 is the ratio typically used for HDTVs and is now the most common.
 There are even a few ultra wide or 21:9 aspect ratio monitors on the market but they aren't very common.

 All LCD screens can actually display only a single given resolution referred to as the native resolution.
 This is the physical number of horizontal and vertical pixels that make up the LCD matrix of the display.
-Setting a computer display to a resolution lower than this resolution will cause extrapolation.
-This extrapolation attempts to blend multiple pixels together to produce a similar image to what you would see if the monitor were to display it at the given resolution but it can result in images that appear a bit fuzzy.
+Setting a computer display to a resolution lower than this will cause extrapolation.
+This extrapolation attempts to blend multiple pixels together to produce an image to fill the screen as if it were at the native resolution but it can result in images that appear a bit fuzzy.

 Here are some of the common native resolutions found in LCD monitors:

 - 22" (Widescreen): 1920x1080 (WUXGA)